Felipe Vaz Peres

 Research

-Here you can find the main topics that have shaped my scientific work over the years.
 Each project represents a different stage in this journey, sometimes exploring biological questions through data, and other times developing the computational tools required to answer them.

 Sugarcane Pan-omics

 This section highlights my two contributions to sugarcane pan-omics research, conducted at the Computational, Evolutionary, and Systems Biology Laboratory.
 In our first study, we built the sugarcane pan-transcriptome and revealed the variability in protein-coding transcripts across 50 genotypes.
+However, a substantial portion of the transcriptome, the non-coding RNAs, remained unexplored.

-During my master’s, I explored a multi-genotype catalog of ncRNAs, investigating their expression and co-expression networks.
-Together, these studies aim to fill the knowledge gaps between coding and ncRNAs in sugarcane, providing a broader view of transcript variability and potential functional roles across diverse genetic backgrounds.
+During my master’s, I constructed a multi-genotype ncRNA catalog and analyzed their expression and co-expression networks.
+Together, these studies integrate coding and non-coding RNAs, expanding our understanding of transcriptomic diversity and highlighting potential functional roles of ncRNA across diverse genetic backgrounds.

 "Look again at that dot.
 That's here.
 That's home.
 That's us." - Carl Sagan